Multi-Carrier Agile Phased Array Radar: WMAR

 where $c$ denotes the speed of light.
 Define the vector $\bm w\left(\theta, f\right) \in \mathbb{C}^{L}$ whose $l$-th entry is $\left[\bm w\left(\theta,f\right)\right]_l := w_l\left(\theta,f\right)$.
 The transmitted signal can be written as

 The vector ${\bm x}_{\rm F}(n,t) \in \mathbb{C}^{L}$ in \eqref{eq:xFAR} denotes the transmission vector of the full array for the $n$-th pulse at time instance $t$.

-The fact that FAR transmits monotone waveform facilitates its cost and hardware requirements.
+The fact that \ac{far} transmits monotone waveform facilitates its realization.
 Furthermore, the frequency agility achieved by randomizing the frequencies between pulses enhances survivability in complex electromagnetic environments.
 However, this comes at the cost of reduced number of radar measurements, which degrades the target recovery performance, particularly in the presence of interference, where some of the radar returns are missed \cite{Huang2018a}.
-To overcome these drawbacks, in the following we propose WMAR, which extends FAR to multi-carrier transmissions.
+To overcome these drawbacks, in the following we propose \ac{wmar}, which extends \ac{far} to multi-carrier transmissions.